Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization: Proposed Action Search Model

-In this section, we provide details for the model architecture of \textit{Action Search}, the approach employed for the training \textit{Action Search}, the prediction process for the testing phase, as well as, some implementation details. \textit{Action Search} determines the temporal boundaries of action locations in two stages: the \textbf{Search Stage} and the \textbf{Classification and Filtering Stage}.
+In this section, we discuss the \emph{Action Search} model architecture, the approach used to train it, and some specific implementation details.
 Figure \ref{fig:pipeline} gives an overview of the main architecture of our approach.